Construction Bar Association

 Climate Bar Association

-The Climate Bar Association is a new Specialist Bar Association set up in 2021, dedicated to pursuing environmental initiatives both within the Law Library and in society more widely.
+The Climate Bar Association established in 2021, is dedicated to pursuing environmental initiatives both within the Law Library and in society more widely.

 Tort and Insurance Bar Association